 Norwich based brand specialists, Bunkum & Co said that “bringing multiple divisions of a company within the same colour scheme is not unusual, people tend to recognise shapes more than colours.
 By keeping the tail design its unlikely that most people will notice”

-One aviation enthusiasts we spoke to said “I like it, it will bring some colour to Heathrow’s terminal 5 which is otherwise mainly dark blue.
+One aviation enthusiast we spoke to said “I like it, it will bring some colour to Heathrow’s Terminal 5 which is otherwise mainly dark blue.
 I can’t wait to get some photos, I think it will look great on the A350!”

 British Airways were not available for comment this morning.

 Update: 12:01pm.
 Did you fall for our April fool?
 Congrats if you didn’t!
 The picture is actually of a Lucky Air aircraft, which is scarily similar to the BA logo!